zenlex/zenlex/README.md

-## Welcome to my humble code abode
+# Welcome to my Humble Code Abode 🙏

 I'm a Production Manager, Lighting Designer, and Sound Designer for the entertainment industry.
 I've had a long history with technology and interactivity.
 I'm currently the Director of Production for Tulsa Opera.
 I've also spent a significant amount of time working in higher education.
 In my free time I'm working on my developmnet and engineering skills.
 I'd like to take on contract work where I can around my current full time job and see where that goes.
 I enjoy geeking out about data visualization ,front end design/development, UX, back end architecture, project management and DevOps.
 I find great joy in taking things apart to figure out how they work, and the comprehension about systems that comes with that endeavor.